Aug 27, 2024

 Wig shedding can happen for many reasons.
 It often relates to how you handle and care for your wig, as well as the wig's material.
-For example, washing the wig too much can take away its natural oils.
-This can lead to dryness and hair breakage.
+For example, washing the wig too much can take away its natural oils, leading to dryness and hair breakage, which can result in loose strands.
 Using harsh products that are not made for wigs can also hurt the hair fibers and weaken the roots, making shedding worse.

 Besides how you care for it, how you style and handle your wig matters too.
 Using the wrong tools when you brush or comb your wig, like brushes with closely spaced bristles, can create friction and pull out hair.
 Rough handling and not storing your wig properly can cause tangling and matting, which can lead to even more shedding over time.